craftcms/docs/docs/commerce/2.x/available-variables.md

 ## craft.commerce.orderStatuses.allOrderStatuses

-Returns an array of <api:craft\commerce\elements\OrderStatus> objects representing all the order statuses in the system.
+Returns an array of <commerce2:craft\commerce\elements\OrderStatus> objects representing all the order statuses in the system.

 ```twig
 {% for status in craft.commerce.orderStatuses.allOrderStatuses %}